Jussie Smollett's lawyer says brothers are 'absolutely' lying

 Breaking News Emails

-Jussie Smollett's attorney said police and the Osundairo brothers, the two men officers said Smollett hired to attack him in a staged hate crime, lied about why the "Empire" actor paid the brothers thousands of dollars.
+Jussie Smollett's attorney said police and the Osundairo brothers — the two men officers said Smollett hired to attack him in a staged hate crime — lied about why the "Empire" actor paid the duo thousands of dollars.

 Tina Glandian, one of Smollett's lawyers, said Wednesday on ABC's "Good Morning America" that Ola and Abel Osundairo did receive a check from the actor for $3,500 but said it was for personal training and nutrition for an upcoming music video.

-She said the claim that the money was payment for the brothers to stage an assault was a lie and pinned some of the blame on Chicago Police Superintendent Eddie Johnson.
+She said the claim that the money was payment for the brothers to stage the assault was a lie and pinned some of the blame on Chicago Police Superintendent Eddie Johnson.

 "This is again one of the misstatements out there that Eddie Johnson went and held this press conference and said that the check was for the staged attack," she said.